openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

    settings may vary from app to app and are predefined by the application author.

 #.
-To add more applications, check :guilabel:`Add more applications
+To add more applications, check :guilabel:`Continue application adding`,
-   to the environment`, then click :guilabel:`Create` and repeat the steps above.
+   then click :guilabel:`Create` and repeat the steps above.
 Otherwise, just click :guilabel:`Create`.

    .. image:: figures/add_to_env/add_more_apps.png
       :alt: Configure Application dialog: Add more applications